kc-si/Advent-of-code-2021/README.md

 # Scripts for Advent of Code 2021 edition
-## This project contain Ruby scripts to solve the tasks described in Advent of code 2021 edition.
+## This project contains Ruby scripts to solve the tasks described in Advent of code 2021 edition.

 ### **Contents**